StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Where to Ask for Support

-### Don't Ask in the Wabbajack Server
+### Don't Ask on the Wabbajack Server

-They cannot help you, they will tell you to head over and ask the modlist author (me).
+They cannot help you; they will tell you to head over and ask the modlist author (me).

 ### Don't DM Me or Anyone Regarding the List

-Ask in the support channels, more people see it, and it makes my life easier.
+Ask in the support channels; more people see it, and it makes my life easier.

 ### Ask in My Discord Server